Insights from Google’s John Mueller: Key Lessons for SEOs

 What SEOs are doing wrong

 The primary goal of optimizing a website is to help Google find (and understand) your content.
 But some people make the mistake of thinking SEO is about manipulating search results to get higher rankings.
-Manipulating results actually dampens SERP quality.
+Manipulating results actually diminishes SERP quality.
 When lower-quality content somehow reaches the top, this makes users’ lives more difficult and motivates Google to work even harder to fix its algorithms.

 Mueller has his own opinion on this.